 Until recently, cancer patients at Tikur Anbessa Hospital in Addis Ababa, Ethiopia were unable to receive chemotherapy involving high doses of methotrexate — a treatment commonly used for a wide variety of cancers.

-High-dose methotrexate treatment requires pharmacist involvement in supportive care to prevent severe toxicities.
+High-dose methotrexate treatment requires involvement from clinical pharmacists, who guard against severe toxicities.
 Clinical pharmacists at Tikur Anbessa had neither the protocol nor the training.

 But when two PY4 students and a PGY2 resident from the UNC Eshelman School of Pharmacy visited the hospital in 2017, they noticed the limitation and worked with Tikur Anbessa to develop a training program so the hospital’s pharmacists could begin administering the treatment.

 The pharmacy students were in Ethiopia as part of the Global Pharmacy Scholars (GPS) program at the School.
 The program is coordinated by Benyam Muluneh, Pharm.D., a clinical pharmacy practitioner at UNC Hospitals and an assistant professor of clinical education at the School, specializing in hematology and oncology.

 Muluneh wanted the GPS program to incorporate a layered learning model, with both pharmacy residents and Pharm.D. students contributing to teach an oncology and hematology module to M.Pharm. students at Addis Ababa University (AAU) and work in a clinical setting.